ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2021-05-20-government-welfare.md

 Here is my opinion:

 All welfare systems should promote productivity.
-As far as I know, this system would remove the amount people receive once their own income exceeds a certain level, thereby incentivizing people to intentionally make LESS THAN the threshold requires to receive this income.
+As far as I know, this system would remove the amount people receive once their own income exceeds a certain level, thereby incentivizing people to intentionally make LESS THAN the threshold required to receive this income.
 The law needs to be written such that they are motivated to make MORE MONEY, not less.
 Perhaps this could be done by INCREASING the payment amount the more someone makes, until they make a certain amount, then GRADUALLY decreasing it towards zero as they make more and more of their own money, according to a *linear equation*.
 This should be based on a linear equation of gradual decrease, NOT on a threshold or system of income "buckets" or "brackets".
 Come on people (lawmakers)!
 Use basic algebra (rather than buckets and brackets, like we do in taxes and nearly 100% of government programs; note: we have modern computers--we are no longer in a day and age when brackets are done by necessity), AND **motivate people to make MORE money by paying them MORE the more they make, not more the LESS they make!
 INCENTIVIZE SELF-SUFFICIENT BEHAVIOR.**

 The thing I hate seeing the most is a low-income person _intentionally_ remaining low-income so they don't exceed some arbitrary "low income" threshold, thereby losing ALL of their benefits all at once and making LESS money overall (gov't subsidy + their own income) once their own income exceeds a certain level.
 So, instead, pay them MORE GOV'T SUBSIDY THE MORE THEY MAKE!
 Again, then **gradually** decrease it according to a linear equation beyond a certain point.
 BUT, the key here is that as their own work income goes up, their TOTAL MONEY (gov't aid + own income) MUST ALSO GO UP so that they are ALWAYS incentivized and motivated to make MORE of their own money, NOT less.

-## The Christian perspective
+## The Biblical Christian perspective

 Even God's inspired word, from the Bible here, seems to agree with this, and as I make observations in life I find this to be truly inspired: